pragna9h/meal-muse/README.md

 #### 12. Testing the Complete Pipeline

-For the complete Day 1 validation history — including command-line smoke tests, API test scenarios, failures discovered during development, fixes, retests, and the automated regression suite — see [`docs/testing.md`](docs/testing.md).
+For the complete Phase I validation history — including command-line smoke tests, API test scenarios, failures discovered during development, fixes, retests, and the automated regression suite — see [`docs/testing.md`](docs/testing.md).

-#### Day 1 Outcome
+#### Phase I Outcome

-By the end of Day 1, MealMuse had progressed from an empty backend structure to a working recommendation system:
+By the end of Phase I, MealMuse had progressed from an empty backend structure to a working recommendation system:

 ```text
 Natural-Language Request